link2004/git-worktree-cursor/README.md

 # Git Worktree + Cursor Launcher

-A powerful VS Code extension that streamlines Git worktree management with automatic Cursor editor integration.
-Perfect for developers who work on multiple features simultaneously.
+A VS Code extension that simplifies Git worktree management with seamless Cursor editor integration.
+Create, view, and delete Git worktrees directly from VS Code's interface.

 ## ✨ Features

-- 🌳 **Sidebar Interface**: Manage all your worktrees from a dedicated sidebar in VS Code
+- 🌳 **Visual Worktree Explorer**: View all your Git worktrees in a dedicated sidebar panel
-- ✨ **Quick Creation**: Create new worktrees with a single click
+- ✨ **One-Click Creation**: Create new worktrees with automatic branch creation
-- 🚀 **Auto-launch in Cursor**: Newly created worktrees automatically open in Cursor editor
+- 🚀 **Cursor Integration**: New worktrees automatically open in Cursor editor
-- 🗑️ **Easy Deletion**: Delete single or multiple worktrees with directory cleanup
+- 🗑️ **Easy Cleanup**: Delete single or multiple worktrees with confirmation
-- 📁 **Smart Directory Structure**: Automatically organizes worktrees in `<repo-name>-worktree` folder
+- 📁 **Organized Structure**: Worktrees are automatically organized in a dedicated folder
-- 🔄 **Live Updates**: Worktree list automatically refreshes after operations
+- 🔄 **Real-time Updates**: The worktree list refreshes automatically after operations

 ## 📦 Installation